SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A preprocessor most typically takes some input and transforms it into some output, often for further use of compilers.
 While preprocessors generally don't transform the language, sometimes transpilers are called preprocessors, e.g. in the case of sass.
 Babel is a transpiler that transpiles {{c1::newer JS (e.g. ES 2017, ES 2020) to older JS (e.g. ES5)}}

+#### compilers

+Object code is the code that the compiler produces, generally machine code.
+The object file is the file containing object code.

 ### Steps involved